Adult Outpatient Services

 After hours you will be asked to leave a call back number and one of our clinicians will call you back shortly.

 - Call the Counseling Service at 388-6751 to schedule an appointment with a member of our Staff.
-You will first speak with a receptionist who takes down some basic contact information.
-This is passed on to our Intake Coordinator that day, who....
+A receptionist will task you some basic contact information.
+This is passed on to our Intake Coordinator that day.

-- Calls you back to find out more about what services you are looking for, and which office location and appointment times would work best for you, The Intake Coordinator then gives this information to the Intake Clinician who will be your first point of contact.
+- The Intake Coordinator will call you back to find out more about what services you are looking for, and which office location and appointment times would work best for you, The Intake Coordinator then gives this information to the Intake Clinician who will be your first point of contact.
 The Intake Clinician will then…

 CSAC’s Adult Outpatient Services